IntersectAustralia/hcsvlab-docs/GalaxyCloudman.md

 You can not SSH into your machine using the `ubuntu` user and the password you specified on the launch page.

+NOTE: Much of the installation has been automated with an [Ansible Script](https://github.com/IntersectAustralia/aepm).
+This is now the preferred method of installing Galaxy.

 **Updating Galaxy**

 When you SSH into the machine, and old version of Galaxy will be mounted on `/msn/galaxy/galaxy-app`.
 To update the Galaxy version we first need to create a Galaxy user: